Skip to main content

 Sarwa is a Dubai-based investment company that offers 4 main services/products:

-• Sarwa Save: A savings account to earn interested on your cash;
+• Sarwa Save: A savings account to earn interest on your cash;

-• Sarwa Trade: A trading account that allows you to trade US-listed stocks and ETFs on your own;
+• Sarwa Trade: A trading account that allows you to trade US-listed stocks, US options and ETFs on your own;

 • Sarwa Invest: A robo-advisory solution that allows you to create and manage ETF portfolios automatically